 Making certain your electronic commerce store is ADA Compliant is essential for a couple of reasons.

 - Prepares you for the future

-In United States, ADA regulations for mortar and brick stores are apparent, but the law hasn't really caught up to technology.
+In the United States, ADA regulations for mortar and brick stores are apparent, but the law hasn't really caught up to technology.
 Whether electronic commerce retailers should take place to the accessibility standards is a hotly contested topic.
-Since 2003, the The Ministry of Justice has been making strides to officially apply ADA regulations to internet businesses, and it does seem to be an issue of when, not if, these laws will take effect.
-Recent developments demonstrate that the standard can be applied inside the next few years.
+Since 2003, The Ministry of Justice has been making strides to officially apply ADA regulations to internet businesses, and it does seem to be an issue of when, not if, these laws will take effect.
+Recent developments demonstrate that the standard can be applied in the next few years.
 Ensuring accessibility will prepare you for the unavoidable.

 - Minimizes legal accountability

 Whilst the law of the united states may still be ambiguous law has been fairly clear on this issue.
-A Good Deal of companies have already faced fine or a suit for using a non-compliant electronic commerce store or internet site, for example:
+A Good Deal of companies have already faced fines or a suit for using a non-compliant electronic commerce store or internet site, for example:

 Target, Dominos Pizza, Patagonia, Home Depot, Bed Bath & Beyond, Ace Hardware, Potbelly Sandwich Works, Reebok, JCPenney, Panera Bread, Bank of America, Safeway, Charles Schwab, Foot Locker, Toys R Us, Brooks Brothers, the National Basketball Association (NBA), and AMC Theatres

 In one of the more publicized claims, Target Corporation confronted a big lawsuit and litigation brought by the National Federation of the Blind in 2008.
 Target paid $1 million to settle the class action suit and almost $4 million more to pay the plaintiff's attorney fees along with other expenses.
 While this kind of payout isn't common, it does set an expensive standard.